The Bankrate promise

 Liability coverage is required in most states and helps cover injuries and property damage for the other party or parties if you are at fault in an accident.
 When you buy liability coverage, you will choose a specific amount of coverage.
 These coverage limits are the maximum amount the insurance company will pay the other party for a covered claim.
 Because liability coverage extends to others to whom you injure or cause damage, there is no deductible.

-If you choose optional coverages like roadside assistance or rental car reimbursement, there is generally no deductible, though there may be coverage limits and caps on the amount of claims you can file for these add-ons.
+If you choose optional coverage types like roadside assistance or rental car reimbursement, there is generally no deductible, though there may be coverage limits and caps on the amount of claims you can file for these add-ons.

 What is the average car insurance deductible?